yrpan/yrpan.github.io/index.md

 ### Selected Scientific Support Models & Tools (2018-2020)

-As a Scientific Support at Environment Canada from 2019- mid 2020, I produced a series of models and tools to support different scientific research initiatives, continued from my previous role as a Modeling Support Co-op Intern back in 2018.
-In addition to auto-generating file output directories and databases, all Python script-based models and tools are able to run directly through a standalone cmd prompt with a visual progress bar, time tracker and status updates.
+As a Scientific Support at Environment Canada from 2019- mid 2020, David produced a series of models and tools to support different scientific research initiatives, continued from his previous role as a Modeling Support Co-op Intern in 2018.
+In addition to auto-generating file output directories and databases, all Python script-based models and tools below are able to run directly through a standalone cmd prompt with a visual progress bar, time tracker and status updates.
 Generated outputs are usually in a colored visualization in a PDF report format, labeled and symbolized according to each chemical variable:

 - [IDW & Kernel Water Quality Parameters Interpolation Tool (2018)](https://www.canada.ca/en/environment-climate-change.html)
 - [Sediment Thickness Prediction and Interpolation Models (2019-2020)](https://www.canada.ca/en/environment-climate-change.html)